Exabyte-io/documentation/docs/data/lifecycle.md

 # Data Lifecycle

 We now explain the general evolution of data.
-This evolution spans the duration of events from the moment the data is sent to the computing resources for job execution, to the moment it is stored as objects/structured data in the database in order to be read by the Web Interface.
+This evolution spans the duration of events from the moment the data is sent to the computing resources for the execution of simulation tasks, to the moment it is stored as [objects](../data-in-objectstorage/overview.md) or [structured data](../data-structured/overview.md) in the [database](../data-structured/overview.md#database) to be read by the Web Interface.
 We refer to this evolution flow as the **Data Lifecycle**.

 ## Flowchart